 Pregnant Woman Paralyzed Following Improper Injection

-The woman, who Harper said will not be identified, is paralyzed from the neck down.
-The drug bound itself to her nervous system tissues causing irreversible paralysis, he said.
+The Albany-area woman, who Vanko said will not be identified, must use a respirator to breathe.
+Because the vincristine bound itself to her nervous system tissues, the paralysis is irreversible, Harper said.

-The mother is awake and the fetus was not effected and is maintaining a stable heart rate, according to Dr. John Goldkrand, head of the hospital’s division of maternal fetal medicine.
+The woman is not comatose, and she was told of her condition, said Harper.
+The unborn child was not affected and is maintaining a stable heart rate, said Dr. John Goldkrand, head of the hospital’s division of maternal fetal medicine.

 Harper said that of 20 to 30 cases he knows of worldwide in which vincristine was injected in the spinal column, only one patient, a 10-year-old boy in Helsinki, Finland, survived.
 The drug has been used for 15 years to treat a wide variety of cancers.

 Harper said he could not speculate on how long the woman might live.

 ″Our research and phone calls to the company which makes the vincristine have confirmed that the prognosis for this particular complication is very likely to be fatal,″ he said.